Shifting Markets During COVID-19

 - Farms and food businesses may find posting daily hours, menus, food available for purchase and carry-out or delivery options aid in bringing customers to your business while still being able to maintain social distancing.

-Opportunities to Address a Local Supply Chain
+Opportunities in the Local Food Supply Chain

 Arkansas COVID-19 Food Access Map